joergjo/genkit-go-samples/summarize-video/README.md

 # Summarize Video Sample

 ## About
-This is my Go version of the JavaScriot tutorial in Genkit's documentation: https://genkit.dev/docs/tutorials/summarize-youtube-videos/.
+This is my Go version of the JavaScript tutorial in Genkit's documentation: https://genkit.dev/docs/tutorials/summarize-youtube-videos/.
 At the time of writing, there was no Go version available, but it was very simple to adapt the JavaScript version.

 ## Running the Sample
 ```bash